geek0x90/SimpleApi/README.md

-# SimpleApi
+# Api
-Simple API it's a simple and dynamic PHP API with Js/Php Wrapper.
+API it's a simple and dynamic PHP API with Js/Php Wrapper.

 # Usage
 1. Update the config file for mysql connections